 ”In the lands of forgotten memories/I hear a woman singing”

 and feel driven by the songs the women of these extended families sing to me over the centuries as I work to restore some of the forgotten or misplaced memories.
-And what I do with this extended family supplements what I did in archaeology—birds of a feather although with different feathers—prehistoric archaeology and centuries of family history joined closely by a strong interest in reconstructing some of the past.
+And my interest in this extended family complements what I did in archaeology—birds of a feather although with different feathers—prehistoric archaeology and centuries of family history joined closely by a strong interest in restoring some of the past.
 In my senior year of high school, I was writing a senior paper on three WW1-era poets and in another class reading Russian literature in translation.
 In the second class I found these short couple sentences from Yevgeny Yevtushenko :